-Natchez Trace National Scenic Trail, Rocky Springs Section (Milepost 59)
+Natchez Trace National Scenic Trail, Highland Rim Section (Milepost 408 to 428)

-Natchez Trace National Scenic Trail, Ridgeland Section (Milepost 115)
+Natchez Trace National Scenic Trail, Yockanookany Section (Milepost 115)

 Witch Dance Horse Trail in the Tombigbee National Forest (Milepost 233)

-The Witch Dance Horse Trail, located on the Trace Unit of the Tombigbee National Forest, is an 18-mile, multi-loop trail and is one of the most popular horse trails in Mississippi, winding through varied topography and changing forest settings.
+The Witch Dance Horse Trail, located in the Tombigbee National Forest, is an 15-mile, multi-loop trail and is one of the most popular horse trails in Mississippi, winding through varied topography and changing forest settings.
 Toilet facilities, hitching posts, and parking are provided at the trailhead by the Natchez Trace Parkway; the trailhead is located on the Natchez Trace north of Highway 8 at the Witch Dance Rest Area.

 Last updated: May 21, 2021